Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 • Run a one-day email audit to log how often you actually check your inbox

-• Send a quick message to your team explaining your new email batching schedule
+• Send a quick note to the people you work with most, explaining your new email batching schedule

 • Practice the 4-Action Triage during every batch window and track how long each session takes